mathiasbynens/evil.sh/README.md

 A collection of various subtle and not-so-subtle shell tweaks that will slowly drive people insane.

 Feel like trolling a colleague?
 Just add `source ~/evil.sh` to their `.bash_profile` and watch the chaos ensue.
+Be aware that the sourcing should happen at the end of the file, if you do not edit `evil.sh` before doing so, as `evil.sh` disables `alias` and `unalias`.

 ## Contributions